thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/DSA_Learn_AIO/Tree/Fenwick_&_Segment_Tree.md

 * 1. SELF MADE NOTES - Don't learn from notes, videos is fine and explains all. for notes just see for fenwick tree, 2's complement and fenwick tree how it looks.
 * 2. YOUTUBE
 * 3. LEETCODE FOR SAMPLE PROBLEMS
+* YOU WILL BE MORE CONFIDENT ONLY WHEN YOU MAKE GOOD EXPLANATION OF YOUTUBE VIDEO OF SELF RECORDING WITH THE CODE AND DO ONE PRACTISE PROBLEM

-## B. FENWICK TREE LEARNING
+## B. FENWICK TREE AND SEGMENT TREE LEARNING WITH YOUTUBE VIDEO
-### 1. NOTES ARE USELESS AS LONG AS I NOT MAKE A PROPER VIDEO TO EXPLAIN SO FIRST LEARN FROM YOUTUBE ONLY
+* NOTES ARE USELESS AS LONG AS I NOT MAKE A PROPER VIDEO TO EXPLAIN SO FIRST LEARN FROM YOUTUBE ONLY

-### 2. YOUTUBE LEARNING
+### B1.
+YOUTUBE LEARNING
 * FOLLOWING PLAYLIST (https://www.youtube.com/watch?v=9uaXG62Y8Uw&list=PLgUwDviBIf0rf5CQf_HFt35_cF04d8dHN&index=1&ab_channel=takeUforward)
 * Take you forward (Playlist by striver)
+* NOTE - This youtube vidoe is good for understanding with code. for segment tree you need to find one more vidoe to show how update code is done.
 #### 1. YT FIRST VIDEO (FENWICK TREE AND UPDATE RANGE QUERY PROBLEM SOLVED)
 * https://www.youtube.com/watch?v=9uaXG62Y8Uw&ab_channel=takeUforward
 * This is done by striver only. so check it with use case example it has explained.